Dragonflip/datastructures/README.md

 pip install poetry
 ```

-use poetry to craete the virtual environment and install dependencies
+use poetry to create the virtual environment and install dependencies
 ```
 cd datastructures
 poetry install